yhan/feedback/lokad-interview-whiteboard.md

    Something like: https://api.projects.lokad/projects/{project-id}/run OR https://api.projects.lokad/run-project (with query parameter OR with payload including project id) ?

-   *a project is a script*
+   *Know that a project is a script*
-   What if I have another screen, in which for each project, I
+   What if I have another screen, in which for a given project, I can Run the script.
+This action combines both `SaveScript` and `Run` actions.
+   Would you expose your API in REST style or RPC style?
+Explain your understanding of REST vs RPC.
+1. I have to pipes: 1) Write API return result.
+2) Polling result What kind of problem will I have?
+   For just one click on Run button, possible to have project status transition: ready -> running (cancellation button activated) -> ready ->  running (cancellation button activated).